FarhanShoukat/Traveling-Salesman-Problem/README.md

 # Traveling-Salesman-Problem

 ## Abstract:
 In this study, two methods were used for solving Traveling Salesman Problem.
 The problem is solved using Genetic Algorithm and Simulated Annealing.
+Simulated Annealing gave better results in short amount of time as compared to Genetic Algorithm.

 ## Methadology: